 Researchers from Prince Henry’s Institute of Medical Research, Australia, believe there is another cause for the development of insulin resistant PCOS, beyond poor diet and inactivity, – some women’s bodies have an excess of androgens (male hormones) (Diabetes/Metabolism Research and Reviews).
 Elevated androgen levels in women cause the ovaries to make more estrogen which, in turn, stops ovulation.

 For women with lean PCOS, androgens levels may be low

 If you are living with PCOS, ask your doctor to evaluate your body’s ability to regulate and control insulin, to know if insulin resistance is a concern for you.
 Even a lean woman’s body may not be able to produce and regulate insulin properly.

 Whether lean or overweight, regardless if insulin resistance is a factor or not, it has been determined by science that PCOS impairs the body’s ability to properly process glucose and insulin-producing cells may not function properly.
 Another factor of concern is that the insulin-producing cells of women who were once overweight do not change after weight loss, they stay impaired.

-So, while being lean may make conquering PCOS a bit easier, being lean does not mean insulin resistance is not a factor.
-All of this being said, no matter which variation of PCOS you have, hormone levels, including insulin, can be managed through specific diet changes, lifestyle changes, regular exercise, herbs, nutritional supplements and natural therapies.
+So, while being lean may make conquering PCOS a bit easier, being lean does not mean insulin resistance is not a factor according to Dr. Sari Cohen in PCOSA Today Newsletter, September/October 2007.
+All of this being said, no matter which variation of PCOS you have, hormone levels, including insulin, can be managed through specific dietary changes, lifestyle changes, regular exercise, herbs, nutritional supplements, and natural therapies.